GM is offering employee retail pricing on the 2020 Bolt EV for eligible Uber drivers.

 "Improving access to EVs for on-demand service providers can help reduce overall tailpipe emissions in cities across the country and help accelerate widespread EV adoption," says GM's Executive Director of Sales and Marketing for Global Innovation, Sigal Cordeiro.
 "Our collaboration with Uber will facilitate drivers' switch to an EV, empowering these drivers, their passengers and communities to experience electric vehicles and contribute to cleaner air in our cities."

 The Chevrolet Bolt is currently GM's only pure-electric vehicle, although the company has many more planned, including the Cadillac Lyriq crossover, Cadillac Celestiq flagship sedan, GMC Hummer Pickup and SUV, and a more utility vehicle-like version of the Bolt.
-GM's tenth annual Sustainability Report contained mention of another three EVs from Cadillac, two from Buick, a midsize electric Chevrolet crossover, and an electric Chevrolet pickup truck.
+GM's tenth annual Sustainability Report contained mention of another three EVs from Cadillac, two from Buick, a midsize electric Chevrolet crossover, and an electric Chevrolet pickup.

 If you're still not 100 percent sold on GM's commitment to EVs, consider that back in July, the automaker announced plans to triple the size of the biggest DC fast-charging network in the US over the next five years with partner EVgo.